hectorMiranda/kiro-rtos/windows-client/README.md

-# Spirit of Kiro - Windows Client
+# MinuxStation - Windows Client

-C++ desktop application for flashing games and managing the Spirit of Kiro device.
+C++ desktop application for flashing games and managing the MinuxStation device.

 ## Features